 Part distortion is a relevant cost factor, not a marginal inconvenience: In a study conducted by Boeing, it emerged that re-working and waste costs resulting from part distortion amount to more than 290 million dollars annually.
 According to the German Engineering Federation (VDMA), the cost to the manufacturers of drive technology of eliminating part distortion total some 850 million Euro in Germany alone.
 If the problem of part distortion could be reduced, profits reported by the mechanical engineering sector could be markedly increased.

-The aim of the "VoKoES" research project is to predict and compensate for part distortion caused by residual stresses during 5-axis milling operations and to reflect this in the CAM programming.
+The aim of the "VoKoES" research project was to predict and compensate for part distortion caused by residual stresses during 5-axis milling operations and to reflect this in the CAM programming.

-The research project has been divided into four sub-tasks in order to achieve the aims of the project:
+The research project was divided into four sub-tasks in order to achieve the aims of the project:

-Finally, the researchers will implement the compensation methods they have developed in a CAM module.
+Finally, the researchers implemented the compensation methods they had developed in a CAM module.

-"VoKoES" will enable metal parts to be produced more economically by paving the way for resource-efficient, flexible manufacture particularly of thin-walled integral components.
+"VoKoES" enables metal parts to be produced more economically by paving the way for resource-efficient, flexible manufacture particularly of thin-walled integral components.